energywebfoundation/ewc-validator-node-install-scripts/README.md

 ### Steps

-See our Atlassian wiki for[installation instructions](https://energyweb.atlassian.net/wiki/spaces/EWF/pages/718536737/Setting+Up+a+New+Validator+Node)
+See our Atlassian wiki for [installation instructions](https://energyweb.atlassian.net/wiki/spaces/EWF/pages/718536737/Setting+Up+a+New+Validator+Node)

 ## Shared secrets